dobyrm/dobyrm/README.md

 I'm Roman, a software engineer from Kyiv, Ukraine.

-I focus on software development and am passionate about tackling new challenges while striving for high-quality results in my projects.
-I have experience contributing to various applications and enjoy finding innovative solutions to complex problems.
+I focus on software development and am passionate about tackling new challenges while striving for high-quality results in my work.
+I have experience contributing to various projects and enjoy finding innovative solutions to complex problems.

 Outside of work, I have a keen interest in modern technologies, extreme sports, and photography.